mesopelagique/Blame4D/README.md

 ## Macro

-To install this component into your 4D, download it and move it manually to the `Components` folder of your 4D app or your database.
+To install this component into your 4D, download it, rename it with `.4dbase` extension and move it manually to the `Components` folder of your 4D app or into your database.

 or use [kaluza command line interface](https://mesopelagique.github.io/kaluza-cli/) and do `kaluza install -g mesopelagique/Blame4D`